If you’re looking for a peaceful half day trip from Edinburgh, South Queensferry is the place to be!

-South Queensferry makes a great half day trip from Edinburgh.
-Trains from Edinburgh Waverly to Dalmeny (the main train station in South Queensferry) run every 30 minutes and take only 20 minutes to arrive.
-If you’re not sure whether South Queensferry is worth a half day trip from Edinburgh (well it can be a day trip as well), check out some of my first impressions of South Queensferry below.
+Still not sure whether South Queensferry is worth a half day trip from Edinburgh (well it can be a day trip as well)?
+Check out some of my favourite things to do in South Queensferry below.

-Walking around South Queensferry is a quite pleasing sightseeing experience itself.
-I’ve noticed that surrounding South Queensferry are many Victorian houses with beautiful gardens, creating a lovely scenery overall.
+Walking around South Queensferry is itself a quite pleasing sightseeing experience, especially when there are many Victorian houses with beautiful gardens for visitors like me to admire.

 Sum up: My half day trip from Edinburgh to South Queensferry

 So, my half day trip from Edinburgh to South Queensferry (approx. 4 hours) was a tranquil and pleasing experience!
 If you have more time to spare, there are certainly other interesting things to do in South Queensferry as well.
 Consider for example taking a fun Forth Boat Tour, visiting the magnificent Hopetoun House, or seeing the stunning Inchcolm Abbey.

 For a half day trip from Edinburgh, South Queensferry does not really stand out compared to some other options.
 However, if you want to escape the hustles and bustles of Edinburgh for a short while, South Queensferry should definitely be one of the destinations on your list!

 Check out my other blog posts about Scotland:

 6 Reasons I don’t like Edinburgh

 16 Breathtaking Photos of my Scottish Highland Tour from Inverness

 36 thoughts on “South Queensferry – A perfect half day trip from Edinburgh”